dereneaton/ipyrad/docs/parameters.rst

 Assembly Parameters
 ====================

-To assemble data in ipyrad_ a series of 7 functions (steps_) are performed to sort, filter, cluster, and format the data into output files.
-Just how these different steps function is controlled by a set of parameters that can be modified by users.
+ipyrad_ performs a series of 7 steps_ to assemble RAD-seq data sets by sorting filtering, clustering, and formatting the data into output files.
+During each step a number of parameters are used which affect how that step is performed.

-The default settings for each parameter are fairly reasonable values for most assemblies, but you will always need to modify some of them (for example, to indicate the location of your data), and often times you will want to modify many others as well.
-The ability to easily assemble your data set under a range of parameter settings is one of the strengths of ipyrad.
+The defaults that we chose are fairly reasonable values for most assemblies, however, you will always need to modify at least a few of them (for example, to indicate the location of your data), and often times you will want to modify many of the parameters.
+The ability to easily assemble your data set under a range of parameter settings is one of the strengths of ipyrad_.

-Below is an explanation of each parameter setting and which steps of the assembly it effects.
+Below is an explanation of each parameter setting, the steps of the assembly that it effects, and example entries for the parameter into a params.txt file.

 [0] Assembly name